piku235/JungiThemeBundle/Resources/doc/tutorials/creating-theme.md

 Now that the JungiThemeBundle could notice our theme we must load the created theme mapping file.
 We can achieve that by using a theme mapping loader which will load all themes contained in a theme mapping file to a theme manager.
-We're gonna to use the xml theme mapping loader in the method `boot` of bundle.
+We're gonna to use the xml theme mapping loader in the method `boot` of the bundle.

 Finally the bundle class should looks like below: